Work History and Social Security Disability Benefits

 Filing for disability benefits is a complicated and intimidating process.
 Having an experienced disability lawyer by your side, can help ensure your application is complete and makes a strong argument for your eligibility.

-Contact Phillips Disability today for a free consultation and review of your claim.
+Contact Dayes Law Firm PC today for a free consultation and review of your claim.
 We can help guide you through both the application process and the appeals process if your claim is denied.